gsa-oes/office-of-evaluation-sciences/_projects/1810-gi-bill-proactive-communication.md

 ---
 ## What was the challenge?

-The Post 9/11 GI Bill (PGIB) provides qualifying service members and Veterans with access to educational benefits to support their active-duty or post-service educational pursuits.
+The Post 9/11 GI Bill provides qualifying service members and Veterans with access to educational benefits to support their active-duty or post-service educational pursuits.
 PGIB benefits are month-based and the Veterans Experience Office has documented a number of challenges potential beneficiaries face when deciding on how to use their educational benefits.
 Additionally, VA Education Service has historically reported a beneficiary degree completion rate of approximately 20 percent.
 Ensuring **veterans have access to their full range of educational benefits is a priority** for the Department of Veterans Affairs.

 ## What was the program change?